Lebanon Public Libraries Circulation Policy

-The purpose of this document is to explain the policies under which items from the collection of the Lebanon Public Libraries are circulated.
+The purpose of this document is to explain the circulation of items from the Lebanon Public Libraries.

 All library cardholders will be treated equally regarding access to library materials.
-No restrictions will be imposed based on the type of card held by the patron (teacher, student, etc.)
+No restrictions will be imposed based on the type of card held by the patron (teacher, staff, non-resident, etc.).

-Any Lebanon business or non-profit agency will be issued a card in the name of the owner or CEO.
-The owner or CEO is responsible for all items borrowed.
+- Any Lebanon business or non-profit agency will be issued a card in the name of the owner or CEO.
+The business must provide an official business letter stating that the owner is responsible for all items borrowed and any charges incurred.
 The card must be presented when borrowing.

 Patrons will be restricted from checking out materials if they have materials which are overdue by more than 14 days.
 Patrons are encouraged to renew items they wish to keep longer than the original check out period.

 Some items must be used only at the library.
-Reference, local history, and any library equipment must all be used in house.
-Library staff may allow exceptions to this rule with the approval of the Reference Librarian for reference materials in the adult collection, or a Children’s Librarian for materials in the children’s collection.
+Reference, local history, and any library equipment typically should be used in-house.
+Library staff may allow exceptions to this rule.